leandronunes85/log-format-enforcer/README.md

 ...
 ```
 This is an actual example of some messages a team where I worked before agreed upon: 'msg' and 'op' would always be
 present.
-For some cases (tipically trace messages) we would log 'input' and 'output'.
+For some cases (typically trace messages) we would log 'input' and 'output'.
 Every message could have any
 number of unknown fields.
 ###### Note
 >Even with these simple rules there was always problems: some people would use 'message' instead of 'msg' or 'operation'